LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge

 In this section, we leverage \sys to systematically compare the effectiveness of different adversarial attack methods against the LLMs listed in Table~\ref{tab:llm-judges}\footnote{We accessed all models via official APIs or hosted endpoints provided by Together.ai, HuggingFace, and OpenAI.}.
-Our evaluation aims to answer the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} What impact do different adversarial attacks and defense methods have on the LLM-based judges? \item \textbf{RQ2:} How do the prompt templates and model choices affect the robustness of LLM-based judges? \item \textbf{RQ3:} What vulnerabilities persist in black-box real-world deployments of LLM-based judges, as revealed by our empirical evaluations? \end{itemize}

 We conduct all stochastic evaluations with $3$ random seeds and present the mean and standard deviation.
 For the main robustness metrics, including ASR and iSDR, we further include 95\% confidence intervals.
 These uncertainty estimates are used to assess the stability of attack and defense results across tasks and settings.